amiba-xqq/ATM_related_pepline/Immunofluorescence/README.md

 Immunofluorescence images were captured by a confocal fluorescence microscope (Leica).
 Files are in .LIF format, with each LIF file containing multiple sets of images.

 The analysis workflow is as follows:
-(1) Use the ImageJ macro script in "Batch export TIFF images from LIF files" to export TIFF images;
+(1) Use the ImageJ macro script in `Batch export TIFF images from LIF files` to export TIFF images;
-(2) Use the ImageJ macro scripts in "Counting the foci number" or "Relative fluorescence intensity within nuclei" to analyze the corresponding metrics and obtain the corresponding CSV result files;
+(2) Use the ImageJ macro scripts in `Counting the foci number` or `Relative fluorescence intensity within nuclei` to analyze the corresponding metrics and obtain the corresponding CSV result files;
-(3) Use the R script in "Merge CSV Files" to merge all statistical results.
+(3) Use the R script in `Merge CSV Files` to merge all statistical results.

 All ImageJ macro scripts are only compatible with Windows systems.